JZito/Vehicle_Tracking/README.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 This pipeline is likely fragile, as it does not have a good sense of pedestrians, other vehicles, different weather conditions, night driving, etc. Training on and testing with a variety of additional conditions could help make this much more prepared to handle the various objects and obstacles in the real world.

 As for me, I understood the concepts of this project pretty well.
-These older techniques are less trippy and conceptually heavy than neural networks, but unlike neural networks, where the model was easy to construct but the details of what was going in within it was a challenge to understand, putting these functions together into a viable pipeline, arranging the various color features, figuring out how to distingush shapes, devising a threshold for the heat map had me scratching my head.
-Help from the Udacity community was vital for this one.
+These older techniques are less trippy and conceptually heavy than neural networks, but unlike neural networks, where the model was easy to construct but the details of what was going in within took effort to understand, putting these functions together into a viable pipeline (arranging the various color features, figuring out how to distingush shapes and filter false positives) took a lot of effort.
+The Udacity community were a big help for this one.

 I feel good about the final result, but there's no question it could be more robust.
-I would also like to see the image recognition results of a neural network on this content, and I will explore it if I can find the time.
+I would also like to see the image recognition results of a neural network on this content, and I'm excited to explore it when I have more time.